Expressions and Variables

 Live JavaScript Evaluation

-Our variable expressions are robust snippets of JavaScript code.
-Each custom expression is evaluated in the JavaScript on the web page giving you access to test other functions on your website within the expressions you build.
-With the help of our Expression Builder, you can truly customize these variables.
+Our Variable Expressions are robust snippets of JavaScript code.
+Each custom expression is evaluated in the JavaScript on the web page, giving you access to test other functions on your website within the expressions you build.
+With the help of the Functionize Expression Builder, you can truly customize these variables.
 In most scenarios, we will try to evaluate the expression while you're creating the test so you can see exactly how it will behave at execution time.
-For certain scenarios, we may not evaluate the code during test creation, but you can run the test with the {{ expression syntax to validate it at run time.
+For certain scenarios, we may not evaluate the code during test creation, but you can run the test with the {{ }} expression syntax to validate it at runtime.

 variables.gif

-Supported fields
+Supported Fields

-Expressions are supported in the following locations
+Functionize Expressions are supported in the following locations:

-• Input text values
+• Input Text Values

-• Verification text
+• Verification Text

 • Custom Code Actions